Skip to content

 Parent Trainings

-For more information on upcoming parent trainings, please contact the ESFRN at (800) 974-5553 or check out our calendar of events.
+For more information on upcoming parent trainings, please contact the FRN at (800) 974-5553 or check out our calendar of events.
+All trainings are provided at no cost, many provided virtually.
+Some of our ongoing trainings are listed below.

 IEP (Individualized Education Program) Overview

-The ESFRN provides free quarterly IEP (Individualized Education Program) Overview trainings for parents.
-This training is available in person or by conference call.
-During this training parents will learn the basics of this important planning meeting which first occurs around their child’s 3rd birthday and involves his/her educational needs.
+The FRN provides free quarterly IEP (Individualized Education Program) Overview trainings for parents.
+During this training parents will learn the basics of this important planning meeting which may first occur around their child’s 3rd birthday and involves his/her educational needs.

 Topics to be discussed: